apw/cache/README.md

 We don't yet know which data structure is right for this problem.
 However, we think that a binary decision tree can be shown to be very close to information-theoretic optimal.

+**Definition 1**: A *decision tree* is a tree in which each vertex represents a question and each descending edge from that vertex represents a possible answer to that question.

+Note that binary *decision* trees are distict from binary *search* trees; the latter have more structure in that they impose a total order over node labels.

 The question is, *which* binary decision tree?
 For a cache of size *|c|* there are many possible labelings.
 Should we label the root node with the index of the most "contested" bit?
 What about its